plone/training/installation.rst

 .. only:: not presentation

-    If you want to host a real-live Plone-Site yourself then running it from your laptop is not an viable option.
+    If you want to host a real-live Plone-Site yourself then running it from your laptop is not a viable option.

 You can host Plone...